abhigyanpatwari/GitNexus

 Like DeepWiki, but deeper.
 DeepWiki helps you understand code.
 GitNexus lets you analyze it — because a knowledge graph tracks every relationship, not just descriptions.

 TL;DR: The Web UI is a quick way to chat with any repo.
-The CLI + MCP is how you make your AI agent actually reliable — it gives Cursor, Claude Code, and friends a deep architectural view of your codebase so they stop missing dependencies, breaking call chains, and shipping blind edits.
-Even smaller models get full architectural clarity, making it compete with goliath models.
+The CLI + MCP is how you make your AI agent actually reliable — it gives Cursor, Claude Code, Codex, and friends a deep architectural view of your codebase so they stop missing dependencies, breaking call chains, and shipping blind edits.
+Even smaller models get full architectural clarity, making it compete with Goliath models.

 Star History